Rohit-Kakodkar/DroneDetect/README.md

 # Installation

+### kafka setup

+Install and start kafka and zookeeper on a 3 node kafka cluster.

 Spark streaming characterizes a malfunctioning drone at every 1 min interval.
 The sensor data is compared with expected malfunctioning sensor data.